Latest Post - This Week

 I was sick again, a little bit, but I still got to my speech class early.
 I had time to write most of my blog post for my class.
 I worked on it some during class as well.
 We had some interesting conversations as usual.

-The girl who sits to the left of me in both classes, Sydney, gave her speech today, about some YouTube couple I never heard of.
+The girl who sits to the left of me in both classes, Sydney, gave her speech today, about some YouTube couple, Cole and Sav, I never heard of.
 It was very interesting.
 Then he let us out a little early.

 David said he couldn't take me home until later, so I went over to Reynolds again and got a new soda.
 I found a comfortable chair upstairs, where it's more quiet.
 I worked more on my class blog, and then I had an interview with an actor over the phone at 3.
 It went fine.
 I went back downstairs for a while to work more on my blog and wait for David to call me.
 He was finally able to take me home about 4:30.

 When I got home, I put my hair up and got ready to take Brandy for her walk.
 It was a bit cooler, so I wore my light jacket.

 This is weird, I think.
 One of our neighbors had a big yard sign that said something like "Love," and now it's gone.
 It's kind of weird for them to take it down before Valentine's Day, right?
 Or else, did someone steal it?

 I notice that some of my neighbors have Valentine's Day signs and flags up.
 One has a Mardi Gras sign up.
 I wish I had some purple and yellow flowers in my yard.
 That would be cool.
 I have red and yellow, and not very many.
 Mardi Gras is 3 weeks away.